"Onion Field" killer dies in California prison at 79

 Powell, who was serving a life sentence in prison for the murder of officer Ian Campbell, died of natural causes on Sunday, said California Department of Corrections and Rehabilitation spokesman Lieutenant Andre Gonzales.

-Gonzales said Powell died at the California Medical Facility in Vacaville, about 30 miles (48 km) west of Sacramento, where he had been held since December of 2010.
+Gonzales said Powell died at the California Medical Facility in Vacaville, about 30 miles west of Sacramento, where he had been held since December of 2010.

 "The news of Gregory Powell's death is a painful reminder that it was 49 years ago that we lost Officer Ian Campbell," Los Angeles Police Chief Charlie Beck said in a statement.